liwenxi/SWIFT-AI/README.md

 ![Zoom into NGC 1333](img/Galaxy.gif)

+## Gigapixel-level Datasets

+### PANDA
+- [PANDA] A Gigapixel-level Human-centric Video Dataset [[Link](https://gigavision.cn/data/news/?nav=DataSet%20Panda&type=nav%2Findex.html)]
+PANDA is the first gigaPixel-level humAN-centric viDeo dAtaset, for large-scale, long-term, and multi-object visual analysis.
+The videos in PANDA were captured by a gigapixel camera and cover real-world large-scale scenes with both wide field-of-view  (~1km² area) and high resolution details (~gigapixel-level/frame).
+The scenes may contain 4k head counts with over 100× scale variation.
+PANDA provides enriched and hierarchical ground-truth annotations, including 15,974.6k bounding boxes, 111.8k fine-grained attribute labels, 12.7k trajectories, 2.2k groups and 2.9k interactions.

+### Camelyon
+- [Camelyon] 1399 H&E-stained sentinel lymph node sections of breast cancer patients: the CAMELYON dataset [[Link](https://gigadb.org/dataset/100439)]
+The goal of this challenge is to evaluate new and existing algorithms for automated detection of metastases in hematoxylin and eosin (H&E) stained whole-slide images of lymph node sections.
+This task has a high clinical relevance but requires large amounts of reading time from pathologists.
+Therefore, a successful solution would hold great promise to reduce the workload of the pathologists while at the same time reduce the subjectivity in diagnosis.
+This will be the first challenge using whole-slide images in histopathology.
+The challenge will run for two years.
+The 2016 challenge will focus on sentinel lymph nodes of breast cancer patients and will provide a large dataset from both the Radboud University Medical Center (Nijmegen, the Netherlands), as well as the University Medical Center Utrecht (Utrecht, the Netherlands).

+### Galaxy
+- [Galaxy] Real galaxy dataset extracted from the HST COSMOS survey for use with GalSim. [[Link](https://zenodo.org/records/3242143)]

 ### * We have open-sourced the complete code for InhibitionFormer, a framework built on [MMDetection](https://github.com/open-mmlab/mmdetection).
 Additionally, you can create and integrate your own dataset by following the provided tutorials.